MCL Tear Frontenac, MO

 Causes of an MCL Tear

-- Contact Sports: Football, soccer, and hockey players in Frontenac, MO often experience direct blows to the outer knee, causing the inner knee to overstretch or tear.
+• Contact Sports: Football, soccer, and hockey players in Frontenac, MO often experience direct blows to the outer knee, leading to overstretching or tearing of the inner knee.

-- Poor Conditioning or Muscle Imbalance: Inadequate strength in the muscles around the knee can increase the risk of MCL tears as the ligament compensates for the lack of support.
-Muscle imbalances between the quadriceps and hamstrings may destabilize the knee, adding strain to the MCL.
+• Poor Conditioning or Muscle Imbalance: Inadequate strength in the muscles around the knee raises the risk of MCL tears by overloading the ligament.
+Imbalances between the quadriceps and hamstrings can destabilize the knee, putting additional strain on the MCL.

 Symptoms of an MCL Tear